Singhal014/Bridgelabz_prankul_2110991040/readme.md

-Date: 07/03/2025
+Date: 08/03/2025

-Implemented color backgrounds for notes.
+ Created an interface for login using React Material UI for Fundoo Notes.